tmoens/zfm-documentation/zf-usage-docs/docs/terms-and-conditions/terms-and-conditions.md

 will be held liable for any consequences, legal or otherwise, that arise from such violations.
+The Provider warrants that it will not store any data withing the customer's dedicated system.

 ### Limited Storage of Personal Information: